jschauma/anyvpn/README.md

      <jschauma@netmeister.org> in June 2020.

 BUGS
-     Please report issues to the author via pull requests or email.
+     Please file bugs and feature requests via GitHub pull requests and issues or by emailing the author.
 ```